chickenlegyummy/Digital-Human-Creation/README.md

 bash init.sh
 ```

-The init script will:
+The `init.sh` script handles the complete setup process automatically:
-1. Install all dependencies automatically
+1. **Install Dependencies** - Runs `npm install` for all required packages
+2. **Create Environment File** - Generates `.env` file with template configuration
+3. **Configure Variables** - Sets up JWT secrets, API keys, server ports, and database paths
+4. **Ready to Run** - System prepared for immediate use with `npm run dev`

+After running the script, simply:
-2. Create and configure the `.env` file
+- Add your DeepSeek API keys to the `.env` file
-3. Set up the database structure
-4. Provide setup completion confirmation
+- Run `npm run dev` to start the application

-### Option 2: Manual Setup
+### Option 2: Manual Setup (Alternative)

+If you prefer to set up manually or need custom configuration:

 ```bash
 # 1. Clone and navigate